Airflow Summit 2025 is coming October 07-09. Register now to secure your spot!

 • Async callbacks are executed by the Triggerer, so users must ensure they are importable by the Triggerer.

-• One easy way to do this is to place the callback as a top-level method in a new file in the plugins folder.
+• One easy way to do this is to place the callable as a top-level method in a new file in the plugins folder.
+Nested callables are not currently supported.

 • The Triggerer will need to be restarted when a callback is added or changed in order to reload the file.

-A custom synchronous callback might look like this:
+A custom asynchronous callback might look like this:

 """Handle deadline violation with custom logic."""